Brazil · Close Protection & Executive Security

 Firearms Policy

 Brazil's Federal Police regulate armed security.
-Licensed armed protection is available through registered security companies.
-Brazil has one of the most developed private security industries globally.
+Licensed armed close protection is available through Federal Police registered companies.
+Brazil has one of the largest and most developed private security industries in the world.

 Licensing

-Security companies must be registered with the Federal Police.
-Individual operators require specific training certifications.
+Security companies must be registered with the Federal Police (Policia Federal).
+Individual operators require specific training certifications under Federal Police standards (Portaria 3233/2012).

 Foreign Operators

 Foreign operators cannot carry firearms in Brazil.
-All armed security must use Brazilian-licensed operators.
+All armed security must use Brazilian Federal Police licensed operators.
+Our operators hold current Federal Police registration.

 Emergency Contacts